 Set-up and break-down, and/or clean up, of meeting rooms, banquet space and ballroom areas during assigned shift.
 Clean, store, and secure in an organized manner all tables, chairs, and platforms/stages and other equipment used for banquet functions.
 Maintain cleanliness of banquet rooms, banquet hallways, and storage and service areas.
 Inspect cleanliness and working condition of all equipment to be set up in function area.
-Report all damages or issues to Supervisor.
 May refresh room during breaks (replenish supplies, water pitchers, etc.) May retrieve clean linen and skirting and stock in storage areas.
-This job requires ability to perform the following:
+Hotel experience preferred.

 Food & Beverage